- 20 Nov

 Historic Research

 Some time ago we conducted some research where we asked a sample of randomly selected SMEs whether they thought businesses would prefer SIF, or invoice finance that included all their invoices.
-We found that 37% thought that businesses would prefer selective facilities, 63% thought that whole turnover facilities would be preferred.
+We found that 37% thought that businesses would prefer selective facilities, and 63% thought that whole turnover facilities would be preferred.
 This suggested that there was a market for the selective facilities that were emerging at that time.

 Trading Volumes